 Claire Åkebrand is a Swede who grew up in Germany and Utah.
 She has poetry forthcoming in the Manchester Review and BOAAT.
 Other poems have appeared in the Beloit Poetry Journal, Eunoia Review, and Luna Luna Magazine.
 She is completing a poetry MFA at the University of Utah and lives in Provo with her husband and two children.

-Colin Blaine Douglas was born in 1944; is an enrolled member of the Samish Indian Nation; became a Latter-day Saint at the age of sixteen; served in the Brazilian Mission in 1964-1966; served in Military Intelligence in the Regular Army and the Utah National Guard, retiring as a sergeant first class; attended the University of Washington as a journalism major and received a bachelor’s degree in psychology and a master’s degree in American literature at BYU; was employed for twenty years as an editor in the Curriculum Department of The Church of Jesus Christ of Latter-day Saints; edited and reported for the Magna (Utah) Times newspaper for two years; with the former Linda Jean Wells, to whom he was married in 1969, is the father of seven; has resided in Utah since 1971; as literary favorites names Latter-day Saint scripture (including the Bible), Arthur Rimbaud, André Breton, Ezra Pound, T. S. Eliot, Kenneth Rexroth, Gary Snyder, and Philip Lamantia; is the author of First Light, First Water: Poems and Prose Poems, Six Poems of Joseph Smith, and Glyphs.
+Colin Blaine Douglas was born in 1944 and brought up in Western Washington; is an enrolled member of the Samish Indian Nation; became a Latter-day Saint at the age of sixteen; served in the Brazilian Mission in 1964–1966; served in Military Intelligence in the Regular Army and the Utah National Guard, retiring as a sergeant first class; attended the University of Washington as a journalism major and received a bachelor’s degree in psychology and a master’s degree in American literature at The Brigham Young University; was employed for twenty years as an editor in the Curriculum Department of The Church of Jesus Christ of Latter-day Saints; edited and reported for the Magna (Utah) Times newspaper for two years; with the former Linda Jean Wells, to whom he was married in 1969, is the father of seven; has resided in Utah since 1971; is the author of three volumes of verse (First Light, First Water; Glyphs; and Division by Zero) and one volume of criticism (Six Poems by Joseph Smith: A Dimension of Meaning in the Doctrine and Covenants); as literary mentors names Latter-day Saint scripture (including the Bible), Arthur Rimbaud, André Breton, Ezra Pound, T. S. Eliot, Kenneth Rexroth, Gary Snyder, and Philip Lamantia.

 Dennis Clark should have been locked up long ago, but since, by some bureaucratic oversight, he was allowed to mate and reproduce, the cat is out of the bag and the toothpaste is out of the tube and the cat is playing with the toothpaste so … be careful what you put in your mouth tonight.
 Put a poem in your mouth!